Eric-Philippe/Chronos-Reminder/README.md

 - You can then link your Discord account to your App account

 > In the future you'll be able to merge two accounts together (It will merge all your reminders and settings into one account)

+> Being able to send emojis in the reminders